Bienreti/os212/links.md

 ## LINKS

-Hello, this is my collection of articles and videos that i find interesting and helpful.
+Hello, this is my collection of sites that i find interesting and helpful.

 #### 1. [The unsolved math problem which could be worth a billion dollars (YouTube)](https://www.youtube.com/watch?v=8COArd_EREw)

 The video taught me what SHA256SUM, the most commonly computed algorithm in the world, is.
-In the video, there's also an explanation of how hash function works, what are the application of SHA256SUM, cool fact about SHA256SUM, and what makes it so important.
+In the video, there is also an explanation of how hash function works, what are the application of SHA256SUM, cool fact about SHA256SUM, and what makes it so important.

 #### 2. [Learn VIM while playing a game - VIM Adventures](https://vim-adventures.com/)